cse110-sp24-group31/cse110-sp24-group31/admin/team.md

 Nikhil Mahendran: I am a second year cs major and am perusing a career within CyberSecurity [Github Page]\
 Zhamilya Shakirova: Hi!
 I’m Zhami, a second-year computer science student.
 I’m international student from Kazakhstan.
 [Github Page](https://github.com/zshakirova)\
 Zilin Liu: [Github Page]\

+### Team Values
+* Teamwork: Make sure everyone is involved at all times and contributing to the group
+* Communication: Thoroughly talk through and plan everything before we take aciton.
+The best way to achieve success is through communication and proper planning.
+* Flexibility: Everyone has different schedules and things going on in life.
+We value this and present lots of flexibilty to make sure everyone can participate.
+* Professionalism: The success of everyone is dependent on everyone.
+Everyone is expected to try their best to complete their tasks.